 Additional outdoor dining space within the Town Centre can be achieved with the installation of 'Parklets'.

 Businesses within the Port Macquarie Town Centre were invited to submit a conceptual Parklet scheme for review and selection by a panel.
-From these submissions up to two seperate Parklet schemes will be selected for approval under a two year trial scheme, after which Council may select to extend or discontinue the Parklets.
+From these submissions one more Parklet scheme will be selected for approval the existing two year trial scheme, after which Council may select to extend or discontinue the Parklets.

 The Parklet trial is expected to provide a range of benefits including additional vibrancy & interest in the streetscape as well as delivering economic benefits to adjacent businesses.